HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 #### How to:

 In order to install and use the HAL Robotics Framework, you will first need to [create your account on the HAL user portal](https://user.hal-robotics.com/Account/Register).
+If you already have an account, you can simply [login to the user portal](https://user.hal-robotics.com/Account/Login).

 [<img src="../../assets/images/01UserPortalRegister.PNG">](../../assets/images/01UserPortalRegister.PNG)
 <em>Register using a valid email address, as it will be used for support and licensing.</em>